luisparravicini/cities-climate/README.md

 There's also a small vue web app that uses this info to show the list of cities within certain range, to run it:

 `cd temps; npm run serve`

+## List of cities within a temperature range (3)

+Fetches data from the site timendate and saves data from each available city (monthly average/min/max).

+### Running

+Run the script:

+`python -m cities-climate.timendate`

+After fetching the data for each city, it's stored in a json file to be used by the vue webapp in `temps/`.
+To run that webapp:

+`cd temps; npm run serve`